ericmjl/Network-Analysis-Made-Simple/README.md

 For those who do not have the capability of installing the Anaconda Python 3 distribution on their computers, please follow the instructions below.

+Run `venv-setup.sh` in the root directory, which wraps up the commands below.
+Special thanks to @matt-land for putting this script together.

 1. Create a virtual environment for this tutorial, so that the installed packages do not mess with your regular Python environment.
     2. `$ pip install virtualenv`
     3. `$ virtualenv network`
     4. `$ source network/bin/activate`
 5. `$ pip install matplotlib networkx pandas hiveplot numpy jupyter`

-OR run `venv-setup.sh` in the root directory, which wraps up these commands.

 Finaly, check your environment: